angang-li/data_science_notes/README.md

 ## Acknowledgement

-Notes were taken from Northwestern University Data Science Bootcamp, Udacity, Coursera, and workshops at Northwestern University.
+Notes were taken from Northwestern University Data Science Bootcamp, Udacity, Coursera, Udemy, and workshops at Northwestern University.